shubhpatel18/dotfiles/README.md

 ## THEMES

-Supported themes: Campbell, Solarized Dark
+Supported themes: Campbell, Solarized Dark, Gruvbox Dark

-Coming Soon (Hopefully): Solarized Light, Ubuntu, Gruvbox Light, Gruvbox Dark.

-Checkout THEMES.md for instructions on how to set up a new theme.
+Checkout THEMES.md for instructions on how to set up a new theme, or how to install Gruvbox Dark.

 1. Change themes in your terminal emulator.
 (Windows Terminal has Campbell and Solarized Dark builtin)